glasgowm148/ergonaut-handbook/Guides/yield.md

 ## [Spectrum.fi (formally ErgoDex)](https://ergodex.io/)

 ![screenshot_2022-01-09_at_18.13.43.png](/screenshot_2022-01-09_at_18.13.43.png)
-There is currently one decentralized exchange on Ergo, Spectrum (ex-Ergodex).
+There is currently one decentralized exchange on Ergo, Spectrum.
 There are several pools on Spectrum with a visible estimated asset annual percentage yield (APY) that can be used for yield harvesting.

 Your redeemable amount changes as the pool gets used and a percentage of the swaps are earned by the pool.
 You get a percent of the pool fee proportional to your stake.